 Spending more time at home means homeowners are considering their indoor air quality and comfort more than before.
 It has caused homeowners to notice things they likely wouldn’t have otherwise, and as a result, take action.
 The lines have blurred between discretionary and non-discretionary home improvements, maintenance and repairs.

 I cannot believe we are having a national conversation about the merits of ‘the office’ and absolutely none of them factor in things like:— Naomi Beecroft (@BeecroftNaomi) September 7, 2020

 WFH means hard to ensure Health and Safety being followed

-In fact, the current projected growth of the home services industry has attracted entrepreneurs, investors and franchisers alike to get involved in the booming opportunities to come.
+In fact, the home services industry’s current projected growth has attracted entrepreneurs, investors and franchisers alike to get involved in the booming opportunities to come.
 A recent Franchise Insights study projects a 22% jump in buyer interest for home services franchises.
 This means more competition in the coming years.

 With 22.5% growth in interest, the home services industry has come out on top as #1 in overall franchise interest!
 People are realizing the essential nature of these businesses, which make our @Neighborly brands even more attractive. https://t.co/bFW9MgyZ0C pic.twitter.com/LjacPcDSgZ— Bradley Stevenson (@bradstevenson73) February 5, 2021

 The Current State Of the Home Services Industry

 In 2020, one of the biggest beneficiaries of the pandemic was the home services industry.
 Solar energy, duct cleaning, HVAC and plumbing were among the big winners.
 The data speaks for itself.
 And the current home services business market is thriving.
 There are currently five million industry professionals employed in over two dozen skilled trades.

 And as it stands today, there are over 511 million home service jobs each year, which equates to roughly 16 jobs per second.
 That number is expected to grow exponentially over the next five years alone.